-The Learning Assistance Center provides comprehensive services in order to pro-actively impact effectiveness and efficiency of student learning in order to enhance the retention and performance of all students.
+The Learning Assistance Center provides comprehensive services to pro-actively impact effectiveness and efficiency of student learning to enhance the retention and performance of all students.

 CVCC's Learning Assistance Center was developed by Dr. Janette Sims in 1990.
 What began as a one-person operation serving a couple hundred students soon expanded into a full-service operation that offered across-the-curriculum tutoring and employed three full-time and four part-time employees.